section-engineering-education/engineering-education/articles/an-introduction-to-cicd-tools/index.md

 When a conflict error occurs between the newly integrated code and the existing code, it is difficult to track the source of the conflict and fix it.
 However, with the aid of Continuous Delivery, developers in large organizations can securely and rapidly organize changes of all sorts.

-The operations executed by developers with the aid of Continuous Delivery varies from features upgrade, interface changes, bug fixes, and tests in production environments or to ensure the deployment of sustainable software to the end-user.
+The operations executed by developers with Continuous Delivery vary from features upgrade, interface changes, bug fixes, and tests in production environments or to ensure the deployment of sustainable software to the end-user.

 The technique behind the integration of CI/CD in the software development process is that in a large organization with teams of thousands of developers making changes regularly, we can still ensure that the software doesn’t break and changes are being synchronized seamlessly, therefore ensuring effective communication between developers and operations.

 ![ci/cd technique](/engineering-education/an-introduction-to-cicd-tools/technique.png)

 ### The Importance of CI/CD
-- CI reduces the number of processes that are repeated across all project operations from the development to the deployment stage and also receiving feedback on the software.
+- CI reduces the number of repeated processes across all project operations from the development to the deployment stage and receiving feedback on the software.
-- The core importance of Continuous Integration is to ensure that software being developed is deployable to end-users, but with better quality and lower risks of failure.
+- Continuous Integration's core importance is to ensure that software being developed is deployable to end-users but with better quality and lower risks of failure.
 - CI gives you the ability to spot trends and make informed decisions, as well as the courage to make new changes.
 - Successful implementation of CI practices can boost confidence in software development, such that the team will know that test checks are passed, project code and design follow development standards, and the result is a functioning testable product with each build.

 ### Jenkins as a CI/CD Tool
 [Jenkins](https://www.jenkins.io/doc/) is a server-side continuous integration tool developed with the Java programming language.

-In this article, we'll provide a structural approach to using Jenkins to automate the entire deployment process and use a docker container to deploy our code to the server.
+This article provides a structured approach to using Jenkins to automate the entire deployment process and use a docker container to deploy our code to the server.
 The whole development cycle will be based on the DevOps model with DevOps tools' help.

 ![Jenkins cycle view](/engineering-education/an-introduction-to-cicd-tools/jenkinspipe.png)